ropensci/fingertipsR/vignettes/lifeExpectancy.md

 * AreaCode
 * DomainID
 * ProfileID
-* AreaTypeID (this defaults to 102; County and Unitary Authority)
+* AreaTypeID
-* ParentAreaTypeID (this defaults to 6; Government Office Region)
+* ParentAreaTypeID1

-One of *IndicatorID*, *DomainID* or *ProfileID* must be complete. *AreaCode* needs completion if you are extracting data for a particular area or group of areas only. *AreaTypeID* determines the geography to extract the data for.
-In this case we want County and Unitary Authority level. *ParentAreaTypeID* requires an area type code that the *AreaTypeID* maps to.
+At least one of *IndicatorID*, *DomainID* or *ProfileID* must be complete.
+These fields relate to each other as described in the introduction. *AreaTypeID* is also required, and determines the geography for which data is extracted.
+In this case we want County and Unitary Authority level. *AreaCode* needs completing if you are extracting data for a particular area or group of areas only. *ParentAreaTypeID* requires an area type code that the *AreaTypeID* maps to at a higher level of geography.
+For example, County and Unitary Authorities map to a higher level of geography called Government Office Regions.
+These mappings can be identified using the `area_types()` function.
+If ignored, a *ParentAreaTypeID* will be chosen automatically.

 Therefore, the inputs to the `fingertips_data` function that we need to find out are the ID codes for: